rmpato/gabac/content/posts/git-pull-many-repos-at-once.md

 draft: false
 ---

-I usually work with many repos at the same time and generally group them wihtin a same directory, named after the company.
+I usually work with many repos at the same time and generally group them within a same directory, named after the company.

 In example, if I'm working for "Great Employer INC." I'll have a directory probably named `greatemployerinc` and one directory for each repo I work within.
 Something like: